 Ayurveda teaches that if life is lived in accordance with prakriti, your individual body-mind constitution, then a natural youthfulness is maintained throughout your life.
 Rejuvenation is essential to your vitality, creativity, happiness, and inner growth.

 When we look at anti-aging and longevity in Ayurveda, we are considering techniques that will restore the memory of consciousness into every cell of the body, which requires both purification and rejuvenation.

 Stress, which triggers the production of degenerative fight or flight hormones and free radicals, literally strips the vital essence out of our cells and robs us of our longevity.

 As an antidote, Ayurveda recommends using various foods, lifestyle practices, and Mother Nature’s gift of herbs for energy to replenish our cells and restore our innate vitality.

 Rasayanas are employed in Ayurveda to enhance the quality of life, not necessarily the quantity of life—though these often go hand-in-hand.
 And interestingly, they are only effective when our behavior is equally uplifting, our lifestyle is in harmony with nature, and the food and air we take in is full of prana.

 The first component to any effective rasayana therapy is purification of the body and channels through a series of body purification techniques.
-Afterwards, herbal formulations are administered.
+Afterward, herbal formulations are administered to support rejuvenation.

 There are many types of rasayana therapies and innumerable herbal combinations according to the specific need of the individual.
-It can be administered to a person of any age and gender under the supervision of an Ayurvedic physician.
+These can be administered to a person of any age and gender under the supervision of an Ayurvedic physician.

 Effects of Rasayana Therapy